dknueppe/Devember2k18/README.md

 ### December fifth.
 Not so much coding as reading Documents, I'll still count that.
 So next to try is A/D and D/A Conversion with DMA.

+### December sixth.
+I got a lovely *cough* crooked sinewave output.
+Also more reading :frowning: so can hopefully get some more speed into this.